trotsky/insyde-tools/README.md

 insyde-tools
 ============

-Tools for unpacking and modifying an InsydeH2O UEFI BIOS.
+(Inactive) Tools for unpacking and modifying an InsydeH2O UEFI BIOS.

 ## NOTICE